uozuAho/note_searcher/vscode/README.md

 When note searcher is enabled, typing '#' will show a list of tags which have been found in other files.

+All existing tags are shown in the sidebar, as per the screenshot.

 ### Creating notes

-Press `ctrl+alt+n` to create a new note in the currently open directory.
+Press `ctrl+alt+n` to create a new note in the same directory as the currently open note.

 ### Linking notes